wpquads/quick-adsense-reloaded/readme.txt

 == Upgrade Notice ==

-= 1.7.2 =
+= 1.7.6 =
-1.7.2 New: This update is highly recommended.
-It fixes serious issues which led to missing content elements.
+1.7.6 If you are using WP QUADS PRO this update is highly recommended!